Ole85/ElevatorSimCpp/README.md

 g++ main.cpp ElevatorIOPanel.cpp ElevatorLogic.cpp -o main -lncurses
 ```

 The program is written with help of *ncurses*-Libray.
-It helps to design a text user interface in terminal.
+It helps to design a text user interface in terminal.\
+*ncurses*-Library is included in Linux-distribution.\
+Using ncurses on Windows-Platforms you have to install PDCurses-Library.\

 ---